JindongGu/ViT_Patch_Robustness/README.md

 # This is a pytorch implemention of the ECCV2022 paper <br/><a href="https://arxiv.org/pdf/2111.10659.pdf">Are vision transformers robust to patch perturbations?</a>

-This work observed that ViTs are more robust to naturally corrupted patches than CNNs, whereas they are more vulnerable to adversarial patches.
+This work discovered that ViTs are more robust to naturally corrupted patches than CNNs, whereas they are more vulnerable to adversarial patches.
 The reason behind this is as follows:

 1) The attention mechanism can help improve the robustness of Vision Transformer by effectively ignoring natural corrupted patches.